Modulators Modulators

 Modulator options

 The second and following pages are dedicated to the individual modulators.
-These can be of different shape, destination, speed and scaling:
+These can be of different shape, destination, speed and scaling.

 The Target/Size buttons switch between adjusting modulation target and modulation size.